 Unresolved Anomalies Report | Open bug list at time of release with a risk assessment for each bug (can be combined with V&V Summary Report) |

-Software Release Package | Identifies the software being released: SW version, SW BOM including all OTS/SOUP software used in the product; revision level history with table of all SW versions previously released and changes between them; references all documentation associated with this release (the ‘last’ software document) |
+Software Release Package | Identifies the software being released: SW version, SBOM including all SOUP used in the product; revision level history with table of all SW versions previously released and changes between them; references all documentation associated with this release (the ‘last’ software document) |

 Software Maintenance Plan | Describes how the software (including SOUP) will be monitored throughout its lifetime and updated as needed; may be combined with an overall post-market surveillance plan or simply be covered by QMS procedures |